-Usually, everybody has technical skills.
+Everybody has technical skills.
 They have some education, and they are functional.
-Most people meet this threshold.
-The most significant difficulty with working in a team, the area of growth if you will, involves the training most needed and yet it is most overlooked.
+Most people meet the threshold.
+The biggest difficulty with working in a team, the area of growth if you will, involves the Manager Training Most Needed and yet it is the most overlooked.

-Research carried out by the Carnegie Institute of Technology showed that 85 percent of our financial success is due to skills in “human engineering.”
-Personality, the ability to communicate effectively, negotiation skills, emotional intelligence and personal leadership.
+Research carried out by the Carnegie Institute of Technology showed that 85 percent of our success is due to skills in “human engineering.”
+Emotional intelligence, the ability to communicate effectively, tact, diplomacy, the ability to negotiate and, personal leadership.

-Typically, team leaders and team members have trouble getting past individual styles, personal dislikes, petty preferences, other people’s ways of doing and being.
-For example, shy people are perceived as aloof, condescending or arrogant.
-They hold their comments and that makes team members uncomfortable.
-They don’t understand.
+Typically, team leaders and team members have trouble getting past individual styles, personal dislikes, petty preferences, other people’s ways of doing things.
+For example, if you are shy you labeled by others as aloof, condescending or arrogant.
+Quiet people hold their comments and that makes other team members uncomfortable.
+There’s a lot of misunderstanding here.

 If people don’t know, they make it up and usually what they make up isn’t good.

-Other people who may not have the right answer or they stumble—it may take them two tries to get it right—are perceived as incompetent.
+Other team members may not have the right words or they stumble.
+It may take them two or more tries to get it right.
+With a knee-jerk retort, labeled as incompetent.

-People too quickly judge, label and broadly accuse others of not wanting to be part of the team, incompetent, arrogant, a “freeloader, visualize, “ he doesn’t want to be here.”
+People too quickly judge, label and broadly accuse others of: not wanting to be part of the team, incompetent, arrogant, a “freeloader, visualize, “ he doesn’t want to be here.”

-I encourage you to look around, pay attention and witness this for yourself.
+I encourage you to look around.
+Witness the manager training most needed for yourself.

 That’s what I experience as the most common pain point and difficulty working with teams.
-When I’m called in to do workshops, it’s about employee/manager relations, team spirit, conflict, tension, everyday personal leadership gaps for all positions.
+People ask for my help around employee/manager relations, team spirit, conflict, tension; intolerance of others and everyday personal leadership gaps for all positions.

-I am rarely asked to enhance technical skills.
-That is not the training most needed.
+I am never asked to enhance technical skills.

-What people need is space that is free of judgment, labels and accusations.
+What people need is a workplace free of judgment, labels and accusations.
 We all need advocacy to perform at our best and become the best version of ourselves.

-Life isn’t a sitcom.
-Snarky comebacks work great for George Lopez, but they create dissonance, tension, and conflict in real life, or stressful work situations.
+Snarky comebacks work great for sitcom comedians, but they create dissonance, tension, and conflict in real life, or stressful work situations.
 They act as a heavy drag on progress, productivity, and profit.

 - Patience is underrated